 Determining whether your trademark has been infringed on, or defending against such a claim, is complex.
 It usually requires a detailed analysis of the law and facts.
 Consultation with an attorney is the best course of action to ensure your rights are protected.

-For more information on our Trademark Infringement services, or to speak with an experienced NYC Trademark Infringement attorney Contact Us
+For more information on our Trademark Infringement services, or to speak with an experienced Trademark Infringement attorney Contact Us